JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 T (Task): Demonstrate understanding of proper workplace behavior.

-A (Action): Reviewed etiquette guidelines and applied them in hypothetical workplace scenarios.
+A (Action): I completed quizzes and scenario-based exercises that required applying workplace etiquette principles to real life situations.
+This included learning how to respond professionally to inappropriate emails, practicing punctuality for meetings, and maintaining confidentiality.

-R (Result): Enhanced my awareness of professional conduct, contributing to a positive and productive work environment.
+R (Result): I strengthened my ability to handle workplace situations with professionalism.
+As a result, I developed greater confidence in maintaining appropriate behavior, communication, and ethics in a professional setting, and contributing to a positive work environment.

 ---